Skip to content

 f, ax = sbc_rank_plot(ranks, 1_000, plot_type="hist", num_bins=30)

 The rank histograms now look more like a very wide gaussian distribution centered in the middle.
-The KS p-values again vanish unsurprisingly (we must reject the hypothesis that both distributions are from the same uniform PDF) and the c2st_ranks indicate that the rank histogram is not uniform too.
+The KS p-values are again small (we must reject the hypothesis that both distributions are from the same uniform PDF) and the c2st_ranks indicate that the rank histogram is not uniform too.
 As our posterior samples are distributed too broad now, we obtain more “medium” range ranks and hence produce the peak of ranks in the center of the histogram.

 We can repeat this exercise by making our posterior too thin, i.e. the variance of the posterior is too small.
-Let’s cut it by half (dispersion=0.5
+Let’s cut it by half (dispersion=0.5).

 posterior_ = DispersedPosterior(posterior, dispersion=0.5)